Thanthai050345/synerry-front-end-test/README.md

 This project...\
 Using Yarn version 1.22.19\
 Using Node version 16.15.1\
+Using UI framework Ant-Design-Vue version 3.2.15\
-ane another library in package.json file\
+ane another library in package.json file

 If you want to see this project on you locallhost you will be...
 1. The first step when you cloning this repository. you will be run command "yarn" in command line or another command for install depedency in package.json.